Travel Budget Calculator

 Set the number of trip days

 Enter total trip duration to generate a row for each day.
-Each row uses the same original cost adjustment rules from your existing calculator.
+Each row uses the original cost adjustment rules from the existing calculator.

 3. 3